-Like any furniture or electrical device, preventive maintenance or safeguard normally will prolong the life expectancy of an instrument.
+Like any furniture or electrical device, preventive maintenance or safeguard typically will prolong the life expectancy of an instrument.
 It is also true for pianos.
-By integrating some simple habits into your piano practice, you likely will lengthen the lifespan of your piano regardless it is acoustic or digital.
+By integrating some simple habits into your piano practice, you likely will lengthen the lifespan of your piano, and regardless if it is acoustic or digital.

 No Food or Drink Near Your Piano